e-gluzman/algo-trading/README.md

 # ML algo trading
 ## Project description

 In this project, I am showcasing my module for developing machine learning models for day algorithmic trading on 1-minute bars.
-The main module '/stonks' contains functions for extracting features from stock price data (bars), feature selection, labelling target variables, training the model and backtesting.
 So far I have managed to hit up to 10% monthly (~300% year) returns in backtests on a single stock.

-The '/scraper' folder also contains a web scraping algorithm I wrote for Wall Street Journal headlines and analysing their relationship to stock and commodity prices.

-#### How to run this
+#### How to use this

 First, read the project description below and check out the 'trading_ml_model_showcase' notebook'.
 It will walk you through stages of creating an ML model for trading, from feature extraction to backtesting.

-You can also have a look at the 'web_scraper_demonstration' script.
-It models the effect of news headlines on stock and commodity prices.
+The main module '/stonks' contains functions for extracting features from stock price data (bars), feature selection, labelling target variables, training the model and backtesting.
+The '/scraper' folder contains a web scraping algorithm I wrote for Wall Street Journal headlines and analysing their relationship to stock and commodity prices.
+You can run the 'web_scraper_demonstration' script to see how this model works.

 ## Highlights